Biomet Hip Device Class Action

 Who is included in the Settlement?

-The proposed settlement applies to all persons who were implanted with a Biomet Device in Canada who have not opted out of the Dine v.
+The Settlement applies to all persons implanted with a Biomet Device in Canada who have not opted out of the Dine v.
 Biomet et al. action, their estates and certain family members.

 What does the Settlement provide?